Most of us have various ways of coping with difficult situations, which we have learned over time. These could include:

 Keep a diary

-This may help you to keep track of appointments and side effects, and highlight where information may be missing.
-This will also be a useful, accurate record in the future (especially if you are seeing different professionals in different locations).
+You can use a paper diary or smartphone app to keep track of appointments and side effects, and highlight missing information.
+This will also be a useful record in the future (especially if you are seeing different professionals in different locations).

 Update your affairs

-Many people with cancer review their insurance policies and update their will.
-This doesn’t mean you have given up or that your prognosis is poor.
-Everyone needs to do these things at some point.
+Many people with cancer review their superannuation and insurance policies, and update their will and other legal documents.
+This doesn't mean you have given up hope - everyone needs to do these things at some point and you might feel relieved once they are done.

 Using complementary therapies